 We regularly meet with Mrs Dodd to give feedback and ideas to the pupils, staff and Governors to help make our Collective Worship times extra special.
 We also organise the planning and performance of acts of worship.
 This year we have already organised the school's Harvest Festival in Church and the Remembrance service here in the hall.

-Worship Council will meet with Reverend Allison in January to renew our school Worship Policy .
-We are looking at ways to enhance our Collective Worship and make it the 'beating heart' of our school.
+Worship Council met with Reverend Allison to renew our school Worship Policy .
+We looked at ways to enhance our Collective Worship and make it the 'beating heart' of our school.

 We read the poem written by Joshua Dyer (a 15 year old pupil at Tenbury High) and found it very inspirational that a young person had such insight into the subject.

 By Joshua Dyer

 they walk towards the sun

 they smoke and laugh and smile together